Beginner’s Guide To SEO In 2018 – How To Rank Your Shopify Store On Google

 Make sure to create and submit an XML sitemap to Search Console.
 This is essentially a neatly organized file structure of your entire site’s pages, posts, media, etc. A sitemap makes it easier for the search engine’s “spiders” to discover and better understand your website content.

-Yoast WordPress plugin generates an XML sitemap for you at the click of a button.
+Shopify generates an XML sitemap for you automatically.

 My favorite part about Google Search Console is that I can actually see the exact keywords my site is ranking for, how many impressions I am receiving, and my avg. search results page rank for any given keyword.

-As soon as you’ve submit your site for indexing, be sure to implement the Google Analytics tracking code into the header of your website.
+As soon as you’ve submit your site for indexing, be sure to implement the Google Analytics tracking code into your shop.
 This will let you monitor your website traffic.
 You’ll see how many visitors you get to your site by real-time, daily, weekly, monthly, and beyond.

 Another reason to use Google Analytics is because you will be able to gain insights to other key audience metrics such as where visitors are being referred from, what devices they’re using, their location, your most popular pages, bounce rates, avg. time spent on page, and more.